adadebiyi/DustCOMM_v1/README.md

 # Dust Constraints from joint Observational-Modelling-experiMental analysis – DustCOMM Version 1

-If you have any question, please email the corresponding author, Adeyemi Adebiyi. at aadebiyi@ucla.edu.
+If you have any question, please email the author, Adeyemi Adebiyi. at aadebiyi@ucla.edu.

 ==========================